Awish-Senpai/ForgottenKeep/README.md

 • Made the settings menu transparent and blurred.
 • Changed the color of the role selector for server to transparent and blurry.
 • Changed some colors for some elements to match with the theme.
+• Changed the color of the `Reaction Box` to match the theme.
+• Changed the color of the `Reaction Buttons` when reacted, from `blurple` to a suitable color that matches the theme.

 ### Note [To apply the changes, you have to gitpull again.]
 How?
 Locate your powercord theme folder in command prompt by `cd powercord/src/Powercord/themes`.